afragalli/webcrawler-for-logo-Image-url-and-phone-numbers/README.md

 ### Logo Image

 To find the logo image, this application searches for the string 'logo' through the classes and tags from the parsed HTML.
-If positive, then corrects eventualities according the case to output an absolute URL and tests if the image URL extracted is valid.
+If positive, then corrects eventualities, according the case, to output an absolute URL if the image URL obtained is valid.

 ### Phone Numbers